We ask you, humbly, to help us.

 it could be made permanent after the year was up, if both spouses agreed.

-Sir Walter Scott used the term to refer to a fictional sacred ritual that bound the couple in a form of temporary marriage for a
+Sir Walter Scott used the term to refer to a l sacred ritual that bound the couple in a form of temporary marriage for a

 year and a day.
 He wrote of it in his book "The